Man May Not Be Charged A Second Time With Lesser Offense

 In Sahr’s case, the prosecution lacked sufficient evidence because they could not prove an essential element of the underlying charge.
 In the recent case, the prosecution mischarged the defendant, claiming first-degree criminal sexual charges applied when they did not.
 The Supreme Court upheld that it is not possible for the prosecution to recharge defendants to correct a mistake and make the more applicable charges stick.
 This ruling should protect future defendants from facing a similar situation.

-Most importantly, this case shows how an experienced, competent attorney can help shape the outcome of a criminal trial.
+Most importantly, this case shows how an experienced, competent attorney can help change the outcome of a criminal trial.
 If the defense counsel had not caught the prosecution’s error in the first place and fought its attempts to change its charges, the defendant may have served time for a harsher charge that he did not commit.
 If you or a loved one has been charged with a criminal offense and suspect the charge does not apply to your case, please contact an experienced Minneapolis criminal defense attorney with an extensive track record of fighting fiercely on behalf of their clients.